DHI/datatalks/talk_20_ann_pytorch/README.md

-# A brief introduction to Neural Networks with PyTorch"
+# A brief introduction to Neural Networks with PyTorch

 By Henrik Andersson